-For example, SLC1A1 is a glutamine transporter vital for neurotransmission and maintaining glutamine home- ostasis.
+For example, SLC1A1 is a glutamine transporter vital for neurotransmission and maintaining glutamine homeostasis.
 Deficits in this transporter can lead to neurotoxic levels of glutamine within a cell.
 This transporter is densely expressed throughout the brain (52).
 Down-regulation of SLC1A1 has already been implicated in dis- eases such as neurodegenerative diseases caused by mutations in the eukaryotic translation initiation factor 2B subunit epsilon (eIF2B5) (53).
-ISR operates by a similar mechanism, where eIF2α is phosphorylated and a gen- eral translation effect is observed (43, 44).
+ISR operates by a similar mechanism, where eIF2α is phosphorylated and a general translation effect is observed (43, 44).
 This suggests that SLC1A1 abundance control by translation initiation factors is key in an array of neurological conditions and may be partially responsible for the neurodegeneration observed in prolonged ISR conditions.
 ISRIB’s neuroprotective descriptions may, therefore, stem from a recovery of SLC1A1 levels to wild-type levels, which in turn helps regulate glutamine levels.
 Glutamate transporters, like SLC1A1, have even been implicated in preventing neurotrauma within the first few minutes of insult (52).
 Within 1 hour of ISR-induction in the focus study (44), there was a large decrease in translation efficiency of SLC1A1, suggesting that a rapid disruption or recovery in a vital transporter may play a role in these neurodegenerative and neuroprotective properties.

 Table 2: Translationally down-regulated genes during acute Tm treatment and recovered regulation during Tm + ISRIB